How to tell parents you converted to Islam or are converting to Islam

-One of the fears most converts have after and even before converting to Islam is how do they tell their parents that they have become a Muslim or are thinking of becoming Muslims.
-On our MuslimConverts.com forum Sister Aneesah asked this very question
+One of the fears most converts have is how to tell their parents they want to convert to Islam or that they have converted to Islam and have become Muslim.
+On our MuslimConverts.com Discussion board Sister Aneesah asked this very question

 Hello sisters, my name is Aneesah I am a converted Muslim, married with 3 children.
 I have an extremely happy life and marriage.